KingSlme/unity-health-and-shield-system/README.md

 ## Key Features
 - Use of event callbacks for loose coupling
 - Health bar prefabs already set up for both UI and World Space
-- Option to hide health bars until damaged
+- Option to hide health/shield bars until damaged

+## Setup
+- Add the HealthSystem or HealthAndShieldSystem script to a GameObject
+- Add the desired UI prefab to a canvas or World prefab to a GameObject and set its system reference in the inspector
+- Subscribe methods to the desired events

 ## Health Events
 - OnHealthMaxChanged